 The number of deaths was not properly reported, resulting in the inaccuracy of the records.
 Her intelligence led her to be the first to construct a pie chart, which she developed using statistics and data visualisations to make it simple to comprehend.
 Therefore, diagrams were used to illustrate the effects of infection and mortality rates in the Crimean War.
 Her extensive study to highlight the detrimental toll of poor hygiene and sanitary conditions in British Army hospitals bear fruit as her theory was proven correct.
 Nightingale’s research has also introduced coxcombs (rose charts) to apply the statistics for distinguishing the deaths from disease and from war injury.

 Nightingale became the ground-breaking statistician because of the mathematical revolution she invented.

-To commemorate her efforts in revolutionizing medicine in the sanitization, May 12 holds great importance for the nurses (International Nurses’ Day).
-The specific date marks a special day to honor the nurses for fulfilling their duties to keep the public health well.
+To commemorate her efforts in revolutionizing medicine in sanitization, May 12 holds great importance for the nurses (International Nurses’ Day).
+The specific date marks a special day to honour the nurses for fulfilling their duties to keep the public health well.
 The most important part is celebrating the 200th anniversary of Nightingale’s birth.
 To this day, the sight of Florence Nightingale tending to the wounded with a lamp by her side stays vivid in our minds.